-Data store optimization is performed when ingesting data into the Data Cube Service.
+Data store optimization is performed when ingesting data into a Data Cube Service.
 This preparation may include gridding, tiling, compression, tuning etc. These operations are done in advance of user query and access.
 This allows administrators to specify any (regular or irregular) spatio-temporal tiling structure, compression, and more settings as tuning parameters; on query level users are not bothered with such internal details, but it may have a substantial impact on performance.